Meizhou Wan power station

 Meizhou Wan power station is a 786-megawatt (MW) coal-fired power plant in Fujian Province, China.

-The map below shows the location of Xiuyu District, the approximate location of the plant, in Putian Prefecture, Fujian Province.
+The photo shows the plant in Xiuyu District, Putian Prefecture, Fujian Province.

 Background on Plant